SQream/sqream_docs/guides/migration/oracle.rst

 * For S3, ensure network access to the S3 endpoint

-8. Bulk load the CSVs
+8. Bulk Load CSV Files
 =================================

 Issue the :ref:`copy_from` commands to SQream DB to insert a table from the CSVs created.